Manapouri: Lord of the Rings filming locations

-Manapouri was a site of filming for Peter Jackson's the Lord of the Rings trilogy.
-During a late snowstorm one November, Manapouri Hall was used to film the scene in the Two Towers in which Frodo, Samwise and Gollum attempt to enter the black gates of Mordor.
+Manapouri was a site of filming for Peter Jackson's The Lord of the Rings trilogy.
+During a late snowstorm one November, Manapouri Hall was used to film the scene in The Two Towers in which Frodo, Samwise and Gollum attempt to enter the black gates of Mordor.
 According to Jackson, the townspeople only asked for a small fee for the film crew to use the hall but the production gifted a large sum for the refurbishment of the hall and in acknowledgement of the town's generosity.
 The crew was not allowed to use large granite boulders located in the forest near Lake Manapouri and instead created artificial rocks, two of which were gifted to the townspeople.
 Other locations near the town were used for filming, including the Kepler Mire (for panning, aerial shots of the Dead Marshes and other swamps), Waiau River (for various shots of the River Anduin) and Norwest Lakes (for the iconic shot of the fellowship traversing mountain peaks).
-It is also rumoured that locations in the Fiordland National Park were used in the Ring of Power season one, as a film crew were spotted near Manapouri.
+It is also rumoured that locations in the Fiordland National Park were used in The Ring of Power season one, as a film crew were spotted near Manapouri.

 Wee Bookshop

-Manapōuri is home to the Wee Bookshop, made famous through the memoir of Ruth Shaw's.
+Manapouri is home to the Wee Bookshop, made famous through Ruth Shaw’s memoir, The Bookseller at the End of the World.
 The bookshops were built in 2020 and originally sold titles about the local region and conservation.
-It now consists of two tiny bookshops - one for adults, the smaller, for children.
+There are now three tiny bookshops - one for adults, a smaller one for children, and one for the blokes.